frontrunner44/Linked-List-Manager/README.md

 - `reverse()`: reverses the linked list.
 - `removeDuplicates()`: finds and removes nodes with duplicate data.
 - `getNodeByPosition(position)`: returns the node occupying the specified position.
+- `deepClone()`: Creates a deep copy of the entire linked list, including all nodes and their data.
+- `deepSplice(start, end)`: Returns a spliced, deep copy of the linked list, preserving the structure of the original linked list from positions start to end.

 ## Note